LoneFarrell/LoneFarrell/README.md

+# LoneFarrell

+> Formatted using ordered sections (OS) for quick scanning.

+## 1. Profile Snapshot
 - 👋 Hi, I’m @LoneFarrell

+## 2. Interests
+- 👀 blockchain
+- 👀 ubi
+- 👀 code-games
-- 👀 I’m interested in ...blcokchain, ubi, code-games, technews
+- 👀 tech news

+## 3. Learning Focus
+- 🌱 exploring docker workflows for mobile-oriented research tools
-- 🌱 I’m currently learning ...docker software for tech phones for research mining
+- 🌱 experimenting with software that supports phone-based tech research

+## 4. Collaboration Goals
+- 💞️ accounting automation
-- 💞️ I’m looking to collaborate on ...accounting automation sales
+- 💞️ sales process tooling

+## 5. Contact
+- 📫 cfarrell929@gmail.com
-- 📫 How to reach me ...cfarrell929@gmail.com/cfarrell929@outlook.com
+- 📫 cfarrell929@outlook.com

+## 6. Pronouns
-- 😄 Pronouns: ...he/him
+- 😄 he/him

-- ⚡ Fun fact: ...I looooove nature - and nature photos for ai development - with social media to entise the mind lol
+## 7. Fun Fact
+- ⚡ I love capturing nature photography for AI development, especially when it inspires playful social media storytelling.

+## Repository Status

+This profile repository currently contains only this README.
+There are no runnable scripts, buildable projects, or development assets included, so commands such as `launch` or requests for a "cultivation algebra IDE" are not applicable here.

 <!---
 LoneFarrell/LoneFarrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.